How Many Times Can You Donate Your Eggs? The 6-Cycle Limit Explained

 Most donors who complete multiple cycles do so over several years, not back-to-back seasons.
 With a three-month minimum between cycles, six donations is a multi-year commitment if you take them all.
 Some donors complete two or three and decide that’s enough.
 Others go to six because they find the process personally meaningful and the compensation makes a real difference in their lives.

 For donors at the top-ranked university level, the math is especially compelling.
-The Iconic Donor Program pays up to $50,000 per cycle for graduates of Ivy League and other top-20 U.S. universities.
+Lucina’s Iconic program pays up to $50,000 per cycle for graduates of Ivy League and other top-20 U.S. universities.
 Six cycles at the maximum rate totals up to $300,000, more than any other U.S. egg bank program offers.

 To see a full breakdown of how egg donor compensation is calculated and what factors affect your specific rate, that article covers it comprehensively.